arbust280/just-an-eco-dashboard/readme.md

-# Verita School Eco Team — Recycling Dashboard
+# just-an-eco-dashboard — super easy to use recycling dashboard for schools!

 A real-time recycling data dashboard powered by Google Sheets.

 ## Quick Start

-1. Open `index.html` in your browser — it works with demo data out of the box
+1. Open the Github Pages app for this dashboard.
 2. To connect your own data, click **⚙️ Settings** and paste your Google Sheet ID

 ## Google Sheet Setup